PacLII Home | Databases | WorldLII | Search | Feedback

 Even accepting that the plaintiff's claim for $472,500 is one 'founded on simple contract' I am firmly of the opinion that the plaintiff's 'cause of action' did not 'accrue' on an annual basis as defence counsel submits, but only after a demand for payment had been made and was rejected or remained unmet.

-I am satisfied in the present case that the amount shown to be due or owingr Clause 6 ofb> of Schedule F by the defendant company at any given date is not recoverable by the plaintiff Board in the absence of a prior demand for payment of such debt as might be shown to be due.
+I am satisfied in the present case that the amount shown to be due or owing under Clause 6 of Schedule F by the defendant company at any given date is not recoverable by the plaintiff Board in the absence of a prior demand for payment of such debt as might be shown to be due.
 A fortiori where the demand is made during the subsistence of the agreement.

-Even if I could be persuaded that such paucity of evidence and pleadings could support a 'estoppel' agai against the exercise by the plaintiff Board of its statutory functions, it is difficult to accept that the same could or does apply to the debt being pursued in this 'Order 14' application.
+Even if I could be persuaded that such paucity of evidence and pleadings could support an 'estoppel' against the exercise by the plaintiff Board of its statutory functions, it is difficult to accept that the same could or does apply to the debt being pursued in this 'Order 14' application.
 Indeed the Agreement For Purchase of Shares annexed to the defendant general manager's affidavit appears to suggest otherwise.

 D.V.
-Fatiaki JUDGE
+Fatiaki

 At Suva,